digitalmeadow/.github/profile/README.md

 Our approach to software is considered and minimal.

-We prioritise stability, readability and maintability and achieve this through a low-level approach.
+We prioritise stability, readability and maintainability and achieve this through a low-level approach.

 ## Technologies